wiktorbree/penguin-invasion/README.md

 # Penguin Invasion

 Penguin Invasion is a Python game made using PyGame-CE library.
-It's my second game made using pygame.
+It's my second game I'm making using pygame.

 ## About Penguin Invasion